Maine Court Records

 How Long Does a Felony Stay on Your Record in Maine?

-Except they are sealed, felonies will stay on a person’s criminal history record indefinitely.
-Such information will also be available to the public, except they are juvenile case records (15-6 M.R.S.A §3308).
-Public criminal history records can be made available by a criminal justice agency to anyone for any reason and at any time(16-7 M.R.S.A §704).
+Except when they are sealed, felonies may remain on a person’s criminal history record indefinitely.
+Such information may also be available to the public, except for juvenile case records (15-6 M.R.S.A §3308).
+Public criminal history records may be made available by a criminal justice agency to anyone for any reason and at any time (16-7 M.R.S.A §704).

 What is a Misdemeanor in Maine?

-- Class D Crimes: these offenses are punishable by up to one year in county jail, fines of up to $2000, or both imprisonment and fines (17-A M.R.S.A§1604).
+- Class D Crimes: these offenses are punishable by up to one year in county jail, fines of up to $2000, or both imprisonment and fines (17-A M.R.S.A §1604).
 Stalking is a Class D crime in Maine (17-A M.R.S.A §210-A).

 - Class E Crimes: considered the least serious criminal offenses, Class E crimes are punishable by prison terms of up to six months in county jail, fines of up to $1000, or both imprisonment and fines.
 Unlawful excavation is a Class E crime in Maine (27 M.R.S.A §375).